 The Medicare Statute of Limitations aims to recover overpaid funds that are non-fraudulent, but the government is also interested in recovering fraudulent use of Medicare funds.
 And that's where relators come in, people who blow the lid on the misuse of funds, called whistleblowers.
 If you suspect that your organization is guilty of mishandling funds or if you as a patient notice that your Medicare MSN statements don't quite add up, contact a trusted attorney.

 Coxwell & Associates, PLLC has over 36 years of experience dealing with fraudulent Medicare claims, and we are here to help you.
 Federal law protects those who report fraud and recover government funds from repercussions - and you may even be eligible for monetary compensation.
-Contact us today for a free case consultation.
+We have created a guide which includes everything you need to know about Qui Tam and whistleblowing lawsuits.
+Click on the button below to download your free guide and start your journey to become a whistleblower.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.